Psionic-Sorcerer/github_tutorial/tutorial.md

 # The Tutorial

-This tutorial is intended as a collaborative exercise and, so you will need at least two people.
+This tutorial is intended as a collaborative exercise and, so you will need at least two people to complete it.

 ## Establish GitHub Accounts